qiime2/docs/source/tutorials/importing.rst

   sample-id,absolute-filepath,direction
   sample-1,$PWD/some/filepath/sample1_R1.fastq,forward

-There are four variants of FASTQ data which you must specific to QIIME 2 when importing, and which are defined in the following sections.
+There are four variants of FASTQ data which you must specify to QIIME 2 when importing, and which are defined in the following sections.

 SingleEndFastqManifestPhred33
 *****************************